 The first two terms come from the error due to proceeding a single gradient step, instead of converging towards the ERM weights: the first one is the bias of this error, while the second one is due to its variance.
 The last term is the typical error of linear regression on a $k$ dimensional space.
 Note this bound does not depend on the feature dimension $d$ (nor $k'$), but only on the hidden dimension~$k$.

-When learning a new task without prior knowledge, \eg with a simple linear regression on the $d$-dimensional space of the features, the error instead scales as $\sigma\sqrt{\frac{d}{\mtest}}$ \citep{hsu2012random}.
-FO-ANIL thus leads to improved estimations on new tasks, when it beforehand learnt the shared representation.
+When learning a new task without prior knowledge, \eg with a simple linear regression on the $d$-dimensional space of the features, the error instead scales as $\sigma\sqrt{\frac{d}{\mtest}}$ \citep{bartlett2020benign}.
+FO-ANIL thus leads to improved estimations on new tasks, when it beforehand learned the shared representation.
 Such a learning is guaranteed thanks to \cref{thm:main}.
 Surprisingly, FO-ANIL might only need a single gradient step to outperform linear regression on the $d$-dimensional feature space, as empirically confirmed in \cref{sec:experiments}.
-As already explained, this quick adaptation is made possible by the $\alpha^{-1}$ scaling of $\hat{B}$, which leads to considerable updates in the model parameter after a single gradient step.
+As explained, this quick adaptation is made possible by the $\alpha^{-1}$ scaling of $\hat{B}$, which leads to considerable updates after a single gradient step.